MohammadYasar/personalwebsite/content/author/admin/_index.md

 +++

-I am a PhD candidate in Computer Engineering at the University of Virginia.
+I am a Postdoctoral Research Associate in Computer Science at Rice University.
 My research interests lie at the intersection of machine learning and robotics.
 I am particularly interested in finding solutions to fluent interactions between human and robots via inferring human preferences and predicting human motion.